bchang806/EmployeeRecordSystemProject/README.md

 # EmployeeRecordSystemProject

-The Employee Record System is used to add, remove, update, check, show employees in the company.
+The Employee Record System is used to add, remove, update, check, show employees from the company.

 The purpose of this project is to illustrate the OOPs concepts